Something went wrong

 Short Term Trends

-Delaware’s overall fuel oil use varies from year to year correlating with how cold it gets each winter.
-As the temperature outside drops, homes’ furnaces need to burn increasing amounts of oil to maintain a constant interior temperature.
+Delaware’s overall heating oil usage changes from year to year correlating with how cold it gets each winter.
+As the temperature outside gets more chilly, homes’ boilers need to burn more and more oil to maintain the temperature that the thermostat is set to.
 Last winter, the average outside temperature in Delaware was 29.3°F, which was 5.5°F colder than the prior winter's average outside temperature.

 Delaware County Average Winter Temperature